-Undergraduate research opportunity suitable for engineering students at all levels to aid in development of advanced holography processes.
-Work with lasers, optics, and holographic film to fabricate high quality transmission and reflection holograms.
-Help develop outreach materials for local high schools.
+In addition, we have an undergraduate research opportunity suitable for engineering students at all levels to aid in development of advanced holography processes, working with lasers, optics, and holographic film to fabricate high quality transmission and reflection holograms and assist in annual outreach activities at local high schools.

 Contact Prof. Scott Howard

 227 Stinson Remick, 1-2570

 (1) New photonic devices allow for high resolution imaging and chemical interrogation at the cellular and tissue scale.
 These technologies aim to reduce the need of invasive surgeries and reduce the lag time between imaging and diagnosis.
 High speed multi-photon and long wave infrared imaging systems for medical and pharmaceutic applications are being developed.

 (2) Low cost advanced imaging and diagnostic systems are being developed due to the widespread availability of low cost embedded systems and optical components.
 Platforms such as the OpenPCR and new low-cost portable endoscope platforms in collaboration with the NDIIF will provide researchers and clinicians in developing countries access to what is typically expensive technology.
 We are working on developing and providing such technology to researchers.